Robust and optimal loading of general classical data into quantum computers: introduction

-coherently for $0\leqslant j\leqslant N-1$, where $D_j$ is binary data to be encoded, while the generalization to nonbinary $D_j$ can be realized by adding a pointer~\cite{Zhang.22}.
+Besides, the bucket-brigade quantum random access memory (QRAM)~\cite{Giovannetti.08,Veras.20,Hann.21} enjoys both robustness and simple connectivity.
+The preliminary aim of QRAM protocols~\cite{Giovannetti.08,Veras.20,Hann.21} is to perform the specific transformation $|j\rangle|0\rangle\rightarrow|j\rangle|D_j\rangle$ coherently for $0\leq j\leq N-1$, where $D_j$ is binary data to be encoded, while the generalization to nonbinary $D_j$ can be realized by adding a pointer~\cite{Zhang.22}.
 Bucket-brigade QRAM stands out due to its provable noise resiliency~\cite{Arunachalam.15,Hann.21}.
-Moreover, qubits in this architecture are connected as a binary tree, and various schemes has been proposed to realize the Bucket-brigade QRAM in different systems, such as neutral atom~\cite{Giovannetti.08_2,Hong.12}, superconducting circuit~\cite{Hann.19}, spin-photon network~\cite{Chen.21}, etc. Unfortunately, Eq.~\eqref{eq:qram} is only a special data loading process.
-QRAM per se is not sufficient for many applications.
-As a typical example, the block encoding of linear combination of untiaries requires Eq.~\eqref{eq:qram} sandwiched by Eq.~\eqref{eq:sp} and its inverse~\cite{Low.19}.
-While a general state preparation in Eq.~\eqref{eq:sp} can be realized by iteratively querying multiple QRAMs, this naive approach has a large circuit depth overhead [increased to $O(n^2)$ as oppose to $O(n)$], and becomes much less robust.
+Moreover, qubits in this architecture are connected as a binary tree.
+Due to its simplicity, various schemes have been proposed to realize the bucket-brigade QRAM in different systems, such as neutral atom~\cite{Giovannetti.08_2,Hong.12}, superconducting circuit~\cite{Hann.19}, spin-photon network~\cite{Chen.21}, etc.

+Unfortunately, QRAM per se is only a special data loading process, which is not sufficient for many applications.
+The generalization of bucket-brigade mechanism to arbitrary quantum state preparation is highly nontrivial: If one performs state preparation by applying QRAM iteratively in a naive way, this will introduce a significant circuit depth overhead [increased to $O(n^2)$ as opposed to $O(n)$], thus substantially reduce both the efficiency and robustness.
+It remains an outstanding question for a general state preparation task, whether robustness and the optimality of circuit complexity can be achieved simultaneously.

-In this work, inspired by the bucket-brigade mechanism, a novel fanin process is developed to enable the optimal quantum state preparation Eq.~\eqref{eq:sp}.
-Compared to existing depth-optimal methods~\cite{Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23,Zhang.24}, our approach overcome both the robustness and connectivity challenges, and at the same time improve the circuit complexity (see Table.~\ref{tab:1}).
-In particular, the infidelity scaling is exponentially improved from $O(N)$ to $O(\text{polylog}(N))$ under fixed noise level.
-The hardware of our approach is as simple as the binary tree architecture, that each qubit connects to at most three of other qubits, which is optimal.
+In this work, we develop a novel fanin process to enable the bucket-brigade preparation of general quantum states.
+Compared to existing depth-optimal methods~\cite{Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23}, our approach overcomes both the robustness and connectivity challenges, and at the same time improves the circuit complexity.
+In particular, the infidelity scaling is exponentially improved from $O(N)$ to $O(\text{polylog}(N))$ under a fixed noise level.
+The hardware of our approach is as simple as the binary tree architecture --- each qubit connects to at most three other qubits, which is optimal.
+We also generalize our technique to the block-encoding of general matrices and LCU, showing similar noise-robustness and circuit complexities.
+As a direct consequence, we show that for the fault-tolerant simulation of geometrically local Hamiltonian, the code distance of each logic qubit can be reduced from $O(\text{polylog}(n))$ with methods in~\cite{Long.01,Grover.02,Mottonen.05,Low.24,Clader.22,Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23,Zhang.24} to $O(\text{polyloglog}(n))$ with our methods.